iftechfoundation/twine-cookbook/pages/twine1documentation/functions/either.md

 # *either(value, value, ...)*

+!!!
+Warning
+    You are reading documentation for Twine 1.
+This is maintained for archival purposes only.

 Give the *either()* function several string or number values, separated by commas, and it will pick one of them randomly.
 This allows a good degree of randomness to be inserted into the story, while still being fairly readable.

 You can use *either()* with `<<print>>` to print a random message or phrase...